OpenNTI/nti.docs.platform.enduser/editorguide/assignment.rst

 ^^^^^^^^^^^^^^^^^^^^^

-Selecting randomize will help ensure that each student have a unique quiz while still displaying each question and solution.
+Selecting randomize will help ensure that each learner have a unique quiz while still displaying each question and solution.

  |image93|